 Or what about poor Sam Klemke?
 Mention the film about his life to just about anyone at Sundance and you’d undoubtedly get a blank stare.
 Directed by Matthew Bate (“Shut Up Little Man!
 An Audio Misadventure!”), the film is comprised of video clips from nearly every year of Klemke’s life (from 1977 when he was nineteen to 2014).
 But rather than a “Boyhood”-like portrait of growth, the story ends up chronicling Klemke’s weight-gain, failed jobs, and fucked-up life.
 But director Bate isn’t such a cynic, using Klemke’s video diary — intercut and intriguingly paralleled with the 1977 Voyager I mission and its Golden Record of humanity — to tell a story about man’s desire to define his identity.

-Another subjective documentary experience, New York theater producer and playwright Chad Garcia’s enjoyably paranoid “The Russian Woodpecker,” somehow ended up in the World Competition, even though Garcia is an American.
+Another subjective documentary experience, New York theater producer and playwright Chad Gracia’s enjoyably paranoid “The Russian Woodpecker,” somehow ended up in the World Competition, even though Gracia is an American.

 A fascinating trip down the rabbit hole of Cold War conspiracy theories, the film follows Ukrainian performance artist Fedor Alexandrovich as he searches for a political cause for the 1986 Chernobyl nuclear disaster.
 The crucial piece of evidence, theorizes Alexandrovich, involves the “Russian Woodpecker,” a giant (though ineffectual) Russian radar system that emits a low-level frequency ever-repeating signal.